Settorezero/Arlok/docs/servo_mod.md

-## Servo modification
+## Servo hack

-This is a simple guide for modification of a standard analog servo for having the continuous rotation.
-Not needed if you have 360° servo.
+This is a simple guide for hacking a standard analog servo for achieving continuous rotation.
+This procuder is **not needed** if you have 360° servo.

 Tools needed:

 - 4 22K ¼W 1% resistors
-- a lancet
+- a lancet (for plastic gears servo) or a small wrench (for metallic gears servo)
 - a small phillips screwdriver
+- soldering iron
+- solder sucker

 Locate the 4 screw in the lower part of the servo: